olaoyesalem/ecoPowerHub/README.md

 # EcoPowerHub 🌱💡
 EcoPowerHub: Empowering Tomorrow, One Watt at a Time on ToroNet

+## Join the greener future [deployement link]
 ## Welcome to EcoPowerHub

 EcoPowerHub is not just a decentralized application; it's a visionary energy ecosystem on ToroNet.
 Experience a transformative journey where the energy marketplace meets sustainable investment, setting the stage for a brighter, greener future.
 Discover eco-conscious services, invest in impactful companies, and be part of a community driving positive change.

+## Contract Information

+### Smart Contract Address
+0x8EEdc2B3d4584A16223a8f7a486DD8b4B8b3dccC

+The EcoPowerHub smart contract is deployed on the ToroNet TestNet [[Link](https://testnet.toronet.org/address.html?address=0x8EEdc2B3d4584A16223a8f7a486DD8b4B8b3dccC)].

+### Smart Contract Interaction Id
+- 0xc5940eeac6bd5d7de48c3ed3dfd2b7244b7ade733da177829a200830a36787ae (Created Company)

+- 0x32933ffc403ae6aa97b01a986aafd96b29d4346e615d2502c275f60f4b134ce8
+- 0xb29dc89eb543bd0930d78131ed68ba788de71e52c079841aea0826b4b5f252ab

 ## Problem Statement:

 Access to sustainable energy remains a challenge for many communities, impeding economic growth and financial inclusion.
 Farmers, market participants, and others face operational inefficiencies due to unreliable energy sources.

 ## EcoPowerHub's Solution:
+- **Easy Access To Energy:** It allows Users to get the best form of energy close to them.

 - **Investment Platform:** Enables community members to invest in sustainable energy companies, contributing to positive environmental impact.

 - **Financial Inclusion:** Allows farmers and market participants to participate in sustainable investments.

-- **Personalized Discounts:** Investors receive exclusive discounts on supported services.
+- **Real-time Profit Distribution:** Investors receive immediate profits corresponding to the services provided by the company in which they have invested.

 ## Connectivity with Tracks:

 - **Environmental:** Contributes to global SDGs for environmental sustainability.

-- **Operations:** Facilitates seamless financial transactions with ToroNet's stable coin.
+- **Operations:** Facilitates seamless financial transactions with ToroNet's stable coin(Toro).

 - **Cooperative & Community:** Fosters community engagement through sustainable investments.